gravitational/workshop/docker.md

 $ docker start simple1
 ```

-**NOTE:** container names should be unique, otherwise you will get an error when you try to crate new container with conflicting name!
+**NOTE:** container names should be unique.
+Otherwise, you will get an error when you try to create a new container with a conflicting name!

 **Interactive containers**